Panasonic G80 vs Sony A6000

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2014.
-Both the G80 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2014.
+Both the G80 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C (A6000) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (29 percent) than the Panasonic G80.
 Moreover, the A6000 is markedly lighter (32 percent) than the G80.
 It is worth mentioning in this context that the G80 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G80) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.